cloudify-examples/cloudify-environment-setup/README.md

 # instructions

-1. Download and extract this blueprint archive ([link](https://github.com/cloudify-examples/cloudify-environment-blueprint/archive/latest.zip)) to your current working directory.
+## 1. Download and extract this blueprint archive ([link](https://github.com/cloudify-examples/cloudify-environment-blueprint/archive/latest.zip)) to your current working directory.

-2. To install your environment's infrastructure, execute one of the example commands below, inserting your account credentials where indicated.
+## 2. To install your environment's infrastructure, execute one of the example commands below, inserting your account credentials where indicated.

-_Note: This command should be run from the same directory in which you extracted the blueprint in the [step 1.](#-instructions)._
+_Note: This command should be run from the same directory in which you extracted the blueprint in the previous step._

 #### For AWS run: